NopoTheGamer/pokebot-gen3-wiki/🎥-OBS-and-HTTP-Server.md

 ### HTTP Endpoints
 All HTTP responses are in JSON format.

+`GET /player` - returns contains rarely-changing player data such as name, TID, SID etc.

-`GET /player` - returns player information such as name, TID, SID, map bank, map ID, X/Y coordinates etc.
+`GET /player_avatar` - returns contains the on-map character data such as map bank, map ID, X/Y coordinates

 `GET /items` - returns all a list of all items in the bag and PC, and their quantities